Categories

 In none of these scenarios are we going to be the heroes of the story, and we shouldn’t view this kind of work in that way.
 But neither should we give into the nihilistic impulse to insist upon doing nothing, insist that inaction is the best course of action, and get back under the blankets for our final sleep.
 Kill that impulse in your head, and fuck, if you have to, simply just fucking wish for that better world.
 Then get out of bed and help make it happen.

-One response to “Nihilism is so easy, which is why we need to kill it”
+One reply on “Nihilism is so easy, which is why we need to kill it”